-The "reversal rate'' is the rate at which accommodative monetary policy "reverses'' its intended effect and becomes contractionary for lending.
-It occurs when recapitalization gain from the duration mismatch are offset by decreases in net interest margins, lowering banks' net worth and tightening its capital constraint.
-The determinants of the reversal rates are (i) banks asset holdings with fixed (non-floating) interest payments, (ii) the degree of interest rate pass-through to loan rate and deposit rate, (iii) the capital constraints that they face.
-Low interest rates beyond the time when fixed interest rate mature do not lead to recapitalization gains while still lowering banks' margins, suggesting a shorter forward guidance policy: the reversal rates ``creep up".
+The "reversal interest rate'' is the rate at which accommodative monetary policy ``reverses'' its intended effect and becomes contractionary for lending.
+It occurs when recapitalization gains from the duration mismatch are offset by decreases in net interest margins, lowering banks' net worth and tightening its capital constraint.
+The determinants of the reversal interest rates are (i) banks asset holdings with fixed (non-floating) interest payments, (ii) the degree of interest rate pass-through to deposit rate, (iii) the capital constraints that they face.
+Low interest rates beyond the time when fixed interest rate mature do not lead to recapitalization gains while still lowering banks' margins, suggesting a shorter forward guidance policy: the reversal interest rates "creep up".
 Moreover, interest rate cuts can have heterogeneous effects across regions where monetary policy operates, being possibly expansionary in one region and contractionary in another.
-Furthermore, quantitative easing increases the reversal rate.
-QE should only employed after interest rate cut is exhausted.
+Furthermore, quantitative easing increases the reversal interest rate.
+QE should only be employed after interest rate cut is exhausted.